-The System's investment policies, goals, and objectives, as well as the performance of its assets continue to be regularly monitored and evaluated by Staff, the Board, the Investment Committee, and RVK.
+The System's investment policies, goals, and objectives, as well as the performance of its assets continue to be regularly monitored and evaluated by Staff, the Committee, and the Board, with the assistance of RVK.
 These evaluations include analysis of the investment management firms and the custodial bank that serve the System.